-There are three types of classes at Live and Breathe Yoga.
+There are several types of classes at Live and Breathe Yoga.
 Traditionally Ashtanga yoga is taught using two different formats.
 The led/guided class and the mysore style class.
 Please refer to our Class descriptions page for more details.

 - The Led/guided class is when everyone practices the same postures all together at the same time and are guided or led by the teacher using physical demonstration and verbal cues.
 Beginners classes led/guided classes available three times a week.
 As the name suggests the teacher leads the class through the postures at a slow pace to get you familiar with the set sequence.

 - The Mysore style class get it’s name from the home of Ashtanga yoga (Mysore in Southern India) and is a self practice class.
 The teacher does not demonstrate to everyone at the same time, instead everyone practices the same postures but at their own pace and the teacher give one to one guidance to each student as and when they need it.
+This is not suitable if you for drop-ins.

 Studio etiquette – please read our Studio Etiquette page.
 This will help you and everyone else have the best experience at the studio.
 Don’t worry; none of them are too weird!